August 4, 2021. UPDATE

 Instructors will communicate with their students to provide information specific to their classes.

-Yes, but only if they can do so remotely.
+Yes, but only if they can do so remotely, or have approval from a vice president to work on-site.

 There may be instances where student employees are not retained in one department and are hired by a different department; new student employees will be hired only as needed.

-Students are directed to remain off campus unless they have permission to access on site services or are enrolled in one of the very limited number of face-to-face classes.
+Students are directed to remain off-campus unless they have permission to access on-site services by appointment or are enrolled in face-to-face classes.

-Yes, SRJC is partnering with Redwood Empire Food Bank to provide free food distributions every third Monday through November.
-Food distributions are open to all, including students, employees and community members.
-All SRJC students will also receive a free $50 grocery card.
+Yes, SRJC is partnering with Redwood Empire Food Bank to provide free food distributions every first Monday of each month.
+Food distributions are open to all, including students, employees, and community members.
+All currently enrolled SRJC students will also receive a free $50 grocery card.

 Yes.
-Due to the extenuating circumstance of COVID-19, students may repeat a course regardless of their grade earned in spring 2020 or fall 2020.
+Due to the extenuating circumstance of COVID-19, students may repeat a course regardless of their grade earned in spring 2021, summer 2021, or fall 2021.
 The college will disregard the previous grade and credit once the course has been repeated.
 Documentation is not required and students must submit the Petition for Course Repetition

 Yes - Many of our courses allow students to receive a letter grade or a Pass/No Pass grade.
-Students who are currently enrolled in courses that allow for both options can switch to Pass/No Pass until the end of the fall semester.
-It is highly recommended for students to talk to a counselor before opting to switch to Pass/No Pass, since it will not necessarily be the best option for all students and could impact academic progress and/or the ability to transfer.
-If you have any questions about Pass/No Pass please contact Debbie Riedmuller in Admissions and Records at firstname.lastname@example.org.
+Students who are currently enrolled in courses that allow for both options can switch to Pass/No Pass until the end of spring 2021, summer 2021, and fall 2021 semesters.
+It is highly recommended for students to talk to a counselor before opting to switch to Pass/No Pass since it will not necessarily be the best option for all students and could impact academic progress and/or the ability to transfer.
+If you have any questions about Pass/No Pass please contact Debbie Riedmuller in Admissions and Records at email@example.com.
 Please visit the Transfer Center’s website for up-to-date information.

 Academic probation, dismissal, and financial aid- No Pass (NP) grades received during this semester will not affect the calculation of a student’s academic probation or dismissal status throughout a student’s lifetime enrollment at SRJC.
 However, the federal government still considers an “NP” as a failing grade.
 At this moment, NPs will affect students’ academic progress (SAP) for purposes of federal financial aid eligibility on Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), and student direct loans.